thma/LtuPatternFactory/README.md

 My first programming languages were Lisp, Scheme, and ML.
 When I later started to work in OO languages like C++ and Java I noticed that idioms that are standard vocabulary in functional programming (fp) were not so easy to achieve and required sophisticated structures.
 Books like [Design Patterns: Elements of Reusable Object-Oriented Software](https://en.wikipedia.org/wiki/Design_Patterns) were a great starting point to reason about those structures.
 One of my earliest findings was that several of the GoF-Patterns had a stark resemblance of structures that are built into in functional languages: for instance the strategy pattern corresponds to higher order functions in fp (more details see [below](#strategy)).

-Recently, while re-reading through the [Typeclassopedia](https://wiki.haskell.org/Typeclassopedia) I thought it would be a good exercise to map the structure of software [design-patterns](https://en.wikipedia.org/wiki/Software_design_pattern#Classification_and_list) to the concepts found in the Haskell typeclass library and in functional programming in general.
+Recently, while re-reading through the [Typeclassopedia](https://wiki.haskell.org/Typeclassopedia) I thought it would be a good exercise to map the structure of software [design-patterns](https://en.wikipedia.org/wiki/Software_design_pattern#Classification_and_list) to the concepts found in the Haskell type class library and in functional programming in general.

 By searching the web I found some blog entries studying specific patterns, but I did not come across any comprehensive study.
 As it seemed that nobody did this kind of work yet I found it worthy to spend some time on it and write down all my findings on the subject.